Camp Tyler to host 1st Fall Festival on Saturday

 Kim’s Handmade Lotions, Lip Balms, Salves & Serums made homemade skincare products and will be providing them for purchase.

-Tyler Junior College Dental Hygiene will have a booth and show kids the proper way to brush teeth.
+Tyler Junior College Dental Hygiene will have a booth to show kids the proper way to brush teeth.
 They will also be playing games and handing out toothbrushes and toothpaste.

-Adalante Catering will be catering to the event as they are known for making cupcakes, cakes, and other delicious desserts.
+Adalante Catering will be one of the caterers of the event as they are known for making cupcakes, cakes, and other delicious desserts.

-The Trip Therapist will be a the festival providing advice free of charge for those interested in traveling.
+The Trip Therapist will be at the festival providing advice free of charge for those interested in traveling.

 Paparazzi by Catina will be showcasing her unique jewelry including children’s sizes.